Eject USB Flash Drive From Windows Command Line

 The website page provides information about different Nexcopy USB products.
 Given Nexcopy put in the work to make such a nice, simple and free utility, this is not that intrusive.
 The webpage lists the four different types of flash drives Nexcopy offers:

-Lock License drive; a technology having the default state of the USB stick as write protected (locked) and the user can programmatically unlock the drive.
-Whenever power is cut from the device, the write protection is enabled, thus making the read-only status the default state of the drive.
+- Lock License drive; a technology having the default state of the USB stick as write protected (locked) and the user can programmatically unlock the drive.

 Tags: Command Line, eject, USB Flash Drive, Windows